-When Jean-Georges Malcor joined the general management team of the Group in January 2010, it was announced that both functions would be split during the year.
+When Jean-Georges Malcor joined the management team of the Group in January 2010, it was announced that the positions of Chairman of the Board and Chief executive officer would be split during the year.
 This split was effective as of June 30, 2010.
 Since that date, Jean-Georges Malcor has been Chief Executive Officer of the Company while Robert Brunck has remained Chairman of the Board.